 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 The following workouts are divided into four weeks.
-Perfect for cycling through each month and are great for dogs and pet parents who wants to lose weight together or just stay fit.
+Perfect for cycling through each month and are great for overweight dogs and pet parents who wants to lose weight together or just stay fit.
 This is a good workout program that gives the best health benefits.

 Week One: Running